Rangeland Ecology & Management (REM)

 Credit arranged

 Introduces theory and application of quantitative and qualitative methods for measuring and monitoring vegetation in grasslands, shrublands, woodlands, and forests.
 Students will gain a solid understanding of how to measure and evaluate vegetation attributes and design and implement monitoring programs relative to wildlife habitat, livestock forage, fire fuel characteristics, watershed function, and many other wildland values.
 Recommended Preparation: A basic understanding of how to use computer spreadsheets such as Excel.
-Students are encouraged to also enroll in REM 460 for field experience in collecting vegetation data that will be used in this course.
-Graduate students should enroll in REM 520 - Advanced Vegetation Measurements and Monitoring.
+Students are encouraged to also enroll in REM 4600 for field experience in collecting vegetation data that will be used in this course.
+Graduate students should enroll in REM 5200.
 Typically Offered: Fall.

 Ecological relationships and conservation issues for biotic communities across the landscape, including spatial and temporal dynamics and patterns, and importance of landscapes in maintenance of ecosystem diversity and function.
 One or more field trips; one 2-3 hour lab period per week.
 Recommended Preparation: Familiarity with spreadsheet programs and problem solving using computers.
-(Spring only)
+Typically Offered: Spring.

 The ecological restoration of disturbed ecosystems.
 Fundamental principles from ecology, ecophysiology, and community ecology are used in a systems ecology approach to examine how the structure and function of damaged ecosystems can be restored -- with the goal of establishing a stable and self-sustaining ecosystem.